-Area considered Description Conclusion The pre COVID-19 deadline was 30 September and the provision deadline for 2020/21 was 31 October.
+Area considered Description Conclusion Timescales The pre COVID-19 deadline was 30 September and the provision deadline for 2020/21 was 31 October.
 The Scottish Government amended the accounts regulations to require the 2020/21 annual accounts to be signed off by 31 October (amended from 30 September) and published by 15 November (amended from 31 October).
-The Partnership committed to continue with its original timetable; for both the publication of the unaudited accounts and approval of the audited accounts.
-The annual accounts are due to be considered by the Performance & Audit Committee on 10 September 2021 and the Partnership on 24 September 2021.
-Timescales However, the provision of the Coronavirus (Scotland) Act 2000 (which permitted bodies to delay publication of the 2019/20 accounts until reasonably practicable) have been extended.
+However, the provision of the Coronavirus (Scotland) Act 2000 (which permitted bodies to delay publication of the 2019/20 accounts until reasonably practicable) have been extended.
 'Reasonably practicable' was considered to be 30 November and this date is considered appropriate for 2020/21.
 The extension of the Act also allows flexibility over the date (usually 30 June) for the unaudited accounts.
+The Partnership committed to continue with its original timetable; for both the publication of the unaudited accounts and approval of the audited accounts.
+The annual accounts were considered by the Performance & Audit Committee on 10 September 2021 and are due to be approved by the Partnership on 24 September 2021.